Born: 1882, Trowse, Norfolk.

 Arthur Sewell, 55, a House Painter, born Leiston.

-Richard is also remembered on St. Clement’s Church WW1 War Memorial
+Richard is also remembered on the war memorial at St. Clement’s Church, Ipswich.

 Suffolk Regiment, 8th Battalion: